Best Amazon Prime Day 2018 deals: Headphones, audio and speakers

 Best headphone deals

-Bose QuietComfort 25: $125 ($75 off): Available after noon PT.
-The wired version of the justifiably legendary Bose noise-cancelling headphones gets a rare discount.
+Bose QuietComfort 25: $125 ($75 off): The wired version of the justifiably legendary Bose noise-cancelling headphones gets a rare discount.
 Read the CNET review of the Bose QuietComfort 25.Bose QC25 for $75 off (Android version)

 ---Bose QC25 for $75 off (iPhone version)